 Consumers can usually give a realistic idea about price, making this a valuable technique.
 On the contrary, this assumes that the person you are surveying understands the landscape of the product to an extent.
 If the respondents are not as familiar with what you are asking them, the survey data will not be as useful in the end.

 The model is easy to implement when compared to other pricing research methods.
 It can be used in support of both new and existing products and services.
 To be effective the survey researcher should include a description and/or visual of the product/service.

-In deploying a Van Westendorp exercise is common to provide the respondent a pre-established range of prices using 10 – 15 categories for each price estimate.
+In deploying a Van Westendorp exercise is common to provide the respondent with a pre-established range of prices using 10 – 15 categories for each price estimate.
 Prices can also be captured in an open response fashion and categorized after the fact.

 Extensions to this technique ask supplementary questions regarding purchase likelihood for the “good value” and “expensive” price points.
 It is also fair to ask the respondent to elaborate on their reasons for selecting their price points.
 These additions can be useful for translating the survey data into a demand forecast.
 Here is a pricing study template you can start with to evaluate the right price for your product or service.